MehmetKaplan/SQL_for_Country_State_Cities/README.md

 # Warranty
 These scripts are provided as - is.
 Use them with your own responsibilities.
 The implementer does not accept any responsibility under any condition.

+## CAUTION
+Although commented out, scripts contain drop table statements.
+If you want to uncomment, have your own responsibility!